Scroll Top

 Disclaimer and limitations of liability

 We aim to keep the information that appears on the NIGHTINGALE website as complete and up to date as possible.
-If errors are brought to our attention, we will take all reasonable steps to make any necessary corrections within a reasonable time.
+If errors are brought to our attention, we will take all reasonable steps to make any necessary corrections within reasonable time.
 Please be aware that the information published on our website is for informational purposes only.
 None of the information contained on the website constitutes legal or professional advice, nor can we accept responsibility for how it might be used, and we are not responsible or liable for any errors or omissions in any of the information provided on the website.
 We cannot be held liable for any direct or indirect damage that may result from use of this site.
 Links to other websites are provided in good faith and for information only.
 A link to another website does not mean that we endorse or accept any responsibility for the content or use of such website.

 While we take all possible steps to minimise disruption caused by technical errors, we cannot guarantee that our website will not be interrupted or otherwise affected by such problems.
 Please note that access may be suspended temporarily and without notice in the case of system failure, website maintenance or repair or for reasons beyond our control.
-The use of our website is governed by the law of the Republic of Ireland.
-Any dispute arising from or related to the use of this website shall be subject to the non-exclusive jurisdiction of the Irish courts.

 Do we link to other websites?